+Between 2004 and 2014, Tao \cites{Tao1,Tao2,Tao3,T2014} developed foundational estimates for NLS with large initial data and in multichannel regimes (where solitons occur).
+These results enabled, for the first time, the resolution of broad classes of scattering problems without relying on the a priori decay estimates typically derived from spectral theory.
+Although obtained in special settings, they opened the door to substantial progress.
+Kenig and Merle initiated the study of the energy-critical wave equation in \cite{kenig2008global}.
+Building on this foundation, a sequence of works—including major collaborations with Collot and Duyckaerts \cites{duyckaerts2014scattering, collot2024soliton, duyckaerts2019soliton} for dimensions 6, 3, and all odd spatial dimensions, as well as the references cited in \cite{collot2024soliton}—pushed the theory forward.
+Complementing these advances, Jendrej and Lawrie \cite{JL2023} provided key insights in dimensions 4 and higher, playing a central role in resolving the asymptotic dynamics of the wave equation with an energy-critical interaction term.
+Taken together, these contributions cover all dimensions $3$ and above for spherically symmetric initial data in $\dot{H}^1$.

-Between the years 2004 and 2014, Tao \cite{MR2091393,MR2304091,MR2435463, T2014} worked out the basic estimates for the NLS for large initial data, and in the multichannel case (were solitons are present).
-These works allowed for the first time solving scattering problems of general nature, without the use of a-priory Decay estimates which follow from spectral theory.
-While the results were limited to special cases, it opened the door to further progress.
-Indeed, for the case of the energy critical NLWE, Duyckaerts, Kenig and Merle \cite{MR4567713} and later collaborators completely solved the cases of NLWE in three or more dimensions, with spherically symmetric data.
-In this work we follow a new approach to scattering theory, introduced by Soffer and Wu \cites{SW20221,SW20224}.
-This new method allows for the proof of a-priory propagation estimates for general dispersive and hyperbolic equations, both time dependent linear and nonlinear.
-The method developed in \cites{SW20221, SW20224} allows the construction of the asymptotic states in the general case; in particular showing that the free channel scattering exists for very general equations with localized interaction, with no symmetry assumption, comprehensive results for the standard NLS and NLKG equations.
-Here we will employ this approach to study the NLSE with bi-laplacian dynamics.
-The bi-laplacian Schr\"odinger equation was introduced by Karpman \cite{Karpman1} and Karpman–Shagalov \cite{MR1396248} to take into account the role of small fourth-order dispersion terms in the propagation of intense laser beams in a bulk medium with Kerr nonlinearity.
-A weak soliton resolution result for bi-laplacian dynamics was established by T. Roy \cite{MR3651204} using Tao's approach \cite{T2014}.
+A more general phase-space analysis of scattering, which is suitable for nonlinear equations was introduced in \cite{Liu-Soffer2022}.
+It provided the construction of the Free channel and weakly localized states for NLS type equations in the Radially symmetric case.
+A more general phase-space method followed, in which for the first time, a new formalism is used for the construction of the free channel \cites{SW20221,SW20224}.
+In this work we follow an adapted approach to scattering theory, introduced by Soffer and Wu \cites{SW20221,SW20224}.
+This method yields a priori propagation estimates for broad classes of dispersive and hyperbolic equations, both time-dependent linear and nonlinear.
+It allows the construction of asymptotic states in great generality; in particular, it proves the existence of free-channel scattering for very general equations with localized interactions, without symmetry assumptions, and gives comprehensive results for the standard NLS and Nonlinear Klein-Gordon equations.
+Here we employ this framework to study the NLS with bi-Laplacian dynamics.
+The bi-Laplacian (bi-harmonic) Schrödinger equation was introduced by Karpman \cite{Karpman1} and Karpman–Shagalov \cite{MR1396248} to incorporate small fourth-order dispersive effects in the propagation of intense laser beams in bulk media with Kerr nonlinearity.
+A weak soliton-resolution result for the bi-Laplacian dynamics was obtained by Roy \cite{MR3651204} using Tao’s approach \cite{T2014}.